LightBoy01/ai-job-spot/src/content/briefings/briefing-cf7004fdad442ca20899eccec2d39ab6d45ffdfa9bad488d49651febec01cdb3.md

   - Humanoid
   - robot
 excerpt: >-
-  Engineers are still struggling with basics like giving robots hands that don’t crush everything they touch, or making bodies that don’t fall over when they pick up a box.
+  Engineers are still struggling with basics like giving robots hands that don't crush everything they touch, or making bodies that don't fall over when they pick up a box.
 ---
-Engineers are still struggling with basics like giving robots hands that don’t crush everything they touch, or making bodies that don’t fall over when they pick up a box.
+Engineers are still struggling with basics like giving robots hands that don't crush everything they touch, or making bodies that don't fall over when they pick up a box.